 Ending a marriage puts both partners on a federal tax path requiring forethought and planning to navigate.
 In addition to decisions about assets and child custody, separated couples have choices that affect how much they pay Uncle Sam.
 Some of these choices can be made independently; others require you to communicate with each other.

 The Internal Revenue Service offers no deductions for court costs and legal fees for a divorce.
 For tax years prior to 2018 it does, however, let you deduct any portions of those fees related to tax advice and alimony.
 These can include expert counsel on how your separation or pending divorce affects all types of taxes, such as income, property and estate, at all levels of taxation.
 To take advantage of these potential deductions, you need itemized billing statements from your attorney that clearly identify charges for each service billed.
-For tax years after 2017, these type of deductions are no longer available.
+Beginning in 2018, these type of deductions are no longer available.